Louisville mayor candidate: Gunman aimed directly at me

 "The person who’s done it needs to be prosecuted to the fullest extent of the law,” the governor said.
 “And if this has anything to do with a political race, my God, if you disagree with someone you vote against them.”

-Police responded to the scene at around 10:15 a.m. after reports came in of an “active aggressor.”
+Police responded to the scene about 10:15 a.m. after reports came in of an “active aggressor.”
 The suspect was apprehended outside the building shortly after the shooting, Louisville Metro Police Chief Erika Shields said earlier.
 She concurred that Greenberg appeared to have been the target of the attack.

-Greenberg would not comment on the specifics of the attack or whether or not he recognized the suspect.

-Police say the motive remains under investigation.
-The suspect appeared to have acted alone.

 Greenberg launched his mayoral campaign last year and has built a big fundraising lead in a crowded race to succeed outgoing Mayor Greg Fischer.

-Greenberg, a prominent businessman, worked as CEO of 21c Museum Hotels and also served on the University of Louisville board of trustees for a couple years.
+A prominent businessman, Greenberg worked as CEO of 21c Museum Hotels and also served on the University of Louisville board of trustees for a couple of years.

 Charles Booker, a Louisville Democrat running for the U.S. Senate, called the shooting a “critical reminder of the work we must do to realize true community safety.”